Academic Policy 1405.11

 shall furnish the recommendation of the chair/head or dean and any additional records

 that the Provost determines are directly relevant to the appeal.
-The Provost may include
+The Provost may

-the faculty member.
+to the faculty member.

 - Initial Proceedings and Determination.